European Court of Human Rights Upholds Church Autonomy Spanish bishop had right to decide who taught Catholic theology to students

 “Whether Catholic priests should be celibate or not is something for the Catholic Church to decide, not government officials, and not judges,” said Rassbach.
 “Judge Dedov’s chilling dissent shows just how high the stakes are here.
 The dissent should be condemned by all friends of human rights as a call to gross government interference with religious practice that ought to belong to Europe’s past.”

-The Becket Fund for Religious Liberty is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions—from Anglicans to Zoroastrians.
+Becket is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions—from Anglicans to Zoroastrians.
 For 19 years its attorneys have been recognized as experts in the field of church-state law.
-The Becket Fund recently won a 9-0 Supreme Court victory in Hosanna-Tabor v.
-EEOC, which The Wall Street Journal called one of “the most important religious liberty cases in a half century.”For more information, or to arrange an interview with one of the attorneys, please contact Zachary Enos, email@example.com, 202.349.7210.
+Becket recently won a 9-0 Supreme Court victory in Hosanna-Tabor v.
+EEOC, which The Wall Street Journal called one of “the most important religious liberty cases in a half century.”For more information, or to arrange an interview with one of the attorneys, please contact Melinda Skea, email@example.com, 202.349.7210.